-- the salary of each Named Executive Officer for such fiscal year. - (2) the overall size of the annual incentive bonus pools based on a percentage of our operating earnings in which the Named Executive Officers will have the opportunity to participate during such year and the percentage of the pool assigned to each Named Executive Officer, - (3) whether the Compensation Committee will make any longterm incentive compensation awards in such fiscal year, - (4) if the Compensation Committee decides to make long-term compensation awards for such fiscal year, the amount, nature of and terms applicable to such awards, including the form any such awards will take (e.g., options, restricted stock, restricted stock units and/or cash), the individual grant date fair value for awards to be made to each Named Executive Officer, the performance- or time-vesting criteria (or both) that will apply to any such awards, and the exercisability or payment schedules that will apply to any such awards if the performance criteria are satisfied, and - (5) the Eagle Materials Special Situation Program for such fiscal year and the overall funding levels for such program based on operating earnings.
+- (1) the salary of each Named Executive Officer for such fiscal year; - (2) the overall size of the annual incentive bonus pools based on a percentage of our operating earnings in which the Named Executive Officers will have the opportunity to participate during such year and the percentage of the pool assigned to each Named Executive Officer; - whether the Compensation Committee will make any long-term incentive compensation awards in such fiscal year; - (4) if the Compensation Committee decides to make long-term compensation awards for such fiscal year, the amount, nature of and terms applicable to such awards, including the form any such awards will take (e.g., options, restricted stock, restricted stock units and/or cash), the individual grant date fair value for awards to be made to each Named Executive Officer, the performance- or time-vesting criteria (or both) that will apply to any such awards, and the exercisability or payment schedules that will apply to any such awards if the performance criteria are satisfied; and - (5) the Eagle Materials Special Situation Program for such fiscal year and the overall funding levels for such program based on operating earnings.

-For fiscal 2019, the Compensation Committee made these determinations at two meetings held in May 2018.
+For fiscal 2020, the Compensation Committee made these determinations at two meetings held early in the fiscal year, in May 2019.

-After the end of the fiscal year, the Compensation Committee:
+After the end of the fiscal year, the Compensation Committee then:

-- (1) reviews and approves the annual incentive bonus pools, - (2) determines the extent to which the performance criteria for the prior fiscal year applicable to any long-term incentive awards were satisfied, - (3) determines the amount of the downward adjustment, if any, to be made to the annual incentive bonus payment to each Named Executive Officer based on individual performance, and - (4) if applicable, makes awards under the Eagle Materials Special Situation Program.
+- (1) reviews and approves the annual incentive bonus pools; - determines the extent to which the performance criteria for the prior fiscal year applicable to any long-term incentive awards were satisfied; - (3) determines the amount of the downward adjustment, if any, to be made to the annual incentive bonus payment to each Named Executive Officer based on individual performance; and - (4) if applicable, makes awards under the Eagle Materials Special Situation Program.

-The Compensation Committee made these determinations for fiscal 2019 at two meetings held in May 2019.
+The Compensation Committee made these determinations for fiscal 2020 at two meetings held after the completion of the fiscal year, in May 2020.